philc/book-notes/philosophy/a guide to the good life - william irvine.md

   hand, we can ease our anguish on leaving this world by taking a moment to reflect on all the annoying people we will no longer have to deal with when we are gone."
 * Marcus concluded that doing his social duty was the best chance at having a good life.
-There's a certain kind of delight that comes from fulfilling one's purpose, and doing good.
+There's a certain kind of delight that comes from fulfilling one's purpose.

 ## Social relations (chap 10)

 * Be selective of our friends; corrupted values and vices are contagious.
 Avoid those who are whiners and complainers; they destroy tranquility.
-* When annoyed by people: empathize -- no doubt we annoy others at times.
-And being annoyed makes the whole experience worse for us -- it only hurts us.
+* When annoyed by people, 1) empathize. no doubt we annoy others at times.
+2) Discard our annoyance.
+  It only makes the experience worse for ourselves.
   * (It seems to me the most productive thing to do is to help the person correct their annoying behavior -- that helps everyone, and is an act of kindness to the annoying person).
-* It's wasted -- and negative -- energy to speculate about what an annoying person is thinking.
+* It's wasted energy and a negative exercise to speculate about what an annoying person is thinking.
   * "We can also, Marcus suggests, lessen the negative impact other people have on our life by controlling our thoughts about them."
-* "People, Marcus reminds us, do not choose to have the faults they do.
-Consequently, there is a sense in which the people who annoy us cannot help doing so."
-  * (In my opinion, this is too generous.
-Many faults could be diminished if not for malice and pride, or selfishness, each of which shouldn't be simply looked over as innate, immutable qualities, to be forgiven and forgotten.)
 * "Social fatalism" -- Marcus is resigned to accept people as they come.
   * "Even though it is possible to change others, we can take some of the agony out of dealing with them by telling ourselves that they are fated to behave as they do."